alirezamohamadiam/ML-FOLD-NAND-NOR/README.md

 # Enhanced Version of the ML-FOLD algorithm for Photonic Logic Gates

-Sure!
-Here's a detailed and clean `README.md` file you can use for your GitHub repository.
-It's tailored for your `MLFoldOptimizer` script, designed for optimizing photonic logic gates using machine learning metrics.

----

 # 🔬 ML-FOLD Optimizer

 **ML-FOLD Optimizer** is a Python module designed to analyze and optimize phase configurations for photonic logic gates (NOR/NAND) based on their predicted output characteristics.
 It computes a custom metric called `LogicOptScore` to classify configurations as *Optimal* or *Non-Optimal*, using a threshold defined as a fraction of the maximum score.